Vifzack/Arduino-NTC-Thermistor-library/README.md

 # NTC-temperatur-library

-This simple library is made for easy use of an NTC Resistor as a temperature sensor.
+This simple library is made for an easy use of an NTC Resistor as a temperature sensor.

 Can be used with Arduino, ESP and co and is written in C++